Committee Chair Patti Mittelman and Co-Chair Robin Nack

 Committee Co-Chairs Beth Dorfman and Mindy Kipness

-The mentoring program powered by the FWA assists mentees to smoothly transition into long, successful careers after gaining the knowledge and leaving with the tools provided by experienced women part of this organization.
-This mentoring program, has been underway for many years allowing students to benefit from:
+The mentoring program powered by the FWA assists mentees to smoothly transition into long, successful careers after gaining the knowledge and leaving with the tools provided by experienced women who are part of the FWA.
+This mentoring program has been underway for many years allowing students to benefit from:

 - One-on-one teaching that is conducted in person, by e-mail and phone